 SF State wants to help students move beyond memorization of formulas.
 Solving problems in groups helps students develop the reasoning skills that will benefit them not only in future math courses, but any courses that require systematic problem-solving.
 We realize it may be a new style of learning, so be sure to ask instructors, tutors (TASC), and our department for advice.

-At this time, there is a combo ENG 104-105 course for six units offered in Spring semesters that provides more support and time practicing writing.
-Seats are limited.
-Students who want ENG 104-105 in spring but who see it is full should take ENG 114 and go regularly to the instructor’s office hours and to campus tutoring at TASC.
+At this time, there is no stretch version offered in the spring.
+For extra support, students should take ENG 114 and go regularly to the instructor’s office hours and to campus tutoring at TASC.

 If it’s not too late, work with our office to find a summer course at SF State or a community college, as you want to complete both math and English as soon as possible.
 If summer is not an option, prioritize this class for your third semester.